Breast milk - Breastfeeding

 Can I share breastfeeding responsibilities with my partner?

-You sure can!
+Absolutely!
 This is called co-nursing.
-If you think co-nursing might be right for your family, you should consult with your healthcare provider or a lactation professional.
+If you think co-nursing might be right for your family, you should consult with your physician and an IBCLC.
 You can request an insurance-covered lactation consultation through The Lactation Network.

 Where can I find an inclusive, genderqueer breastfeeding community?

-We’re glad you asked—every parent needs a village.
-We recommend La Leche League’s Inducing Lactation & Relactation Facebook Group, Birthing and Breast or Chestfeeding Trans People and Allies and Queer Liquid Gold as inclusive support groups for those inducing lactation.
+We’re glad you asked — every parent needs a village.
+We recommend the Facebook group, Birthing and Breast or Chestfeeding Trans People and Allies, as well as these resources.

-As you may have already experienced, safe spaces for non-binary and trans chestfeeding people can be difficult to come by.
+It’s deeply unsettling that safe spaces for non-binary and trans chestfeeding people can be difficult to come by — although that is, unfortunately, an experience some parents have.
 If you find that any breastfeeding community feels exclusionary or unsafe for your family, you may want to consider creating the community you need.
-Reach out to your friends, medical providers, doulas, midwives or IBCLCs and ask if they know of non-binary and/or trans parents who might want to connect.
+Reach out to your friends, medical providers, doulas, midwives, or IBCLCs and ask if they know of non-binary and/or trans parents who might want to connect.
 Building the support network you need can be a major help on your parenting and breastfeeding or chestfeeding journey.